AlbyCosmy99/classifica-videogiochi-Java/README.md

 ---

-👉 This project was mainly a **fun experiment** between two brothers to turn our gaming sessions into a ranking challenge.
+👉 This project was mainly a **fun experiment** between me and my brother to turn our gaming sessions into a ranking challenge.